sprblm/dots-patterns/patterns/disposable-identity/index.md

 When the main focus of your application is trusted connections and private communities, there are strong benefits in both usability and safety when
-disposible identities are the default interaction.
+disposable identities are the default interaction.
 With public content, this is much more difficult to implement safely.